ndaskalovic/puzzles/jane-street-puzzles/03-2024-Hooks-10/README.md

 ## Hooks 10

-Not the most efficient solution and takes about 5 mins on a modest CPU but it was my first stab at one of these.
+Not the most efficient solution and takes about 5 mins on a modest CPU.

 ![solution grid](output.png)